learn-automation/tutorial-jira-api-wrapper/README.md

 7. #### Create fields.py
     1. ##### What is fields.py?
-        This module is responsible for containing all the logic required needed to access any endpoint under the `fields` API path.
+        This module is responsible for holding all the logic for the `fields` endpoints.

     2. ##### What should fields.py look like?
         ```python